Professional Negligence – Claims Against Solicitors

 A commercial solicitor dealing with a business as a client may be held liable for negligence in cases where they have failed to notice a clause in a contract that will negatively affect the client leading to a loss or if they fail to advise a client correctly in a business transaction or business deal which leads to a loss for the client.
 In debt recovery, a solicitor may be held liable if they issue legal proceedings and serve the wrong person with a summons leading to delays and losses for the client.

 Making a Claim

 Tracey Solicitors is part of the Law Society’s Negligence Panel and are on hand to assist you if you have been subject to professional negligence by a solicitor.
-We understand people may be reluctant to engage a new solicitor especially after a bad experience with another, but we assure you that with our 30 years’ experience, advanced case management system and a team of dedicated solicitors and legal executives with client care at the forefront of their mind that you can trust Tracey’s to help you resolve your case as quick and efficiently as possible.
+We understand people may be reluctant to engage a new solicitor especially after a bad experience with another.
+However, we assure you that with our 30 years’ experience, advanced case management system and a team of dedicated solicitors and legal executives with client care at the forefront of their mind that you can trust Tracey’s to help you resolve your case as quickly and efficiently as possible.